Hedge Fund, Private Equity, and Financial Institution Cases

 Ocean Ridge Capital Advisors, LLC, as Litigation Trustee v.
 Metropolitan Life Insurance Company, et al. (Southern District of New York)

-Represented Litigation Trustee against directors and officers for breach of fiduciary duty and against recipients of preferential and fraudulent transfers exceeding $60 million from Meridian Automotive Systems, Inc. Case settled against all defendants.
+We represented Litigation Trustee against directors and officers for breach of fiduciary duty and against recipients of preferential and fraudulent transfers exceeding $60 million from Meridian Automotive Systems, Inc.

 Amaranth LLC v.
 J.P.
 Morgan Chase & Co.
 (Supreme Court, New York County)

-Representing hedge fund and trading advisor in their action for breach of contract and tortious interference with prospective economic advantage against investment bank, commercial bank, and futures commission merchant.
-Damages in excess of $1 billion.
-Case pending in New York state court.
+We represented hedge fund and trading advisor in their action for breach of contract and tortious interference with prospective economic advantage against investment bank, commercial bank, and futures commission merchant.

 Racepoint Partners LLC v.
 JPMorgan Chase Bank (Supreme Court, New York County)

-Lead counsel representing holders of more than $1 billion in Enron bonds in their action against JPMorgan Chase Bank as indenture trustee, alleging breach of contract, breach of implied duty of good faith and fair dealing, and breach of fiduciary duty.
-Appeal pending in New York Court of Appeals.
+We represented holders of more than $1 billion in Enron bonds in their action against JPMorgan Chase Bank as indenture trustee, alleging breach of contract, breach of implied duty of good faith and fair dealing, and breach of fiduciary duty.

 Private Equity Fund Arbitration (Washington, D.C.)

-Lead counsel representing private equity fund buyer of company in post-closing and indemnification dispute with private equity fund seller of company.
-Case settled.
+We represented the private equity fund buyer of company in post-closing and indemnification dispute with private equity fund seller of company.

 Citadel Equity Fund, Ltd. v.
 Kidan (Southern District of Florida)